-Drop the Pain Pills And Sleep Pharmaceuticals For Cannabis
+Drop the Pain Pills And Sleep Pharmaceuticals

 Numerous studies are showing that cannabis can offer a viable alternative for pain recovery, and a pathway away from certain prescription drugs.
 Anecdotally, people have long spoken of cannabis as a substitution for certain pharmaceuticals, especially as that applies to sleep and pain.
 Now, research is providing the scientific evidence to back up these patient stories.

 Cannabis Instead of Sleeping Pills and Pain Meds: A Survey

 A recent study surveyed 1000 people taking cannabis.
 The researchers asked why participants consumed cannabis, and about the plant’s ability to produce positive results.
 Of these participants, 65 percent took cannabis for pain relief.
 Meanwhile, 74 percent took cannabis to induce sleep.

 The results were incredible!
 A whopping 80 percent of participants trying cannabis for pain relief stated that the cannabis was ‘very’ or ‘extremely’ helpful in reducing pain.
 Importantly, many participants were permanently switching to cannabis – 82 percent had previously used over-the-counter pain medications and 88 percent previously used opioid analgesics.

 For those who consumed cannabis for sleep, 84 percent said that cannabis was ‘very’ or ‘extremely’ helpful in aiding sleep.
 Of these, 87 percent switched from over-the-counter sleep aids and 83 percent using prescription sleep aids reduced pharmaceutical use or switched to cannabis entirely.